The pancreas in the digestive system

 Your doctor may recommend that a plastic or metal tube (stent) be placed inside the bile duct to hold it open.
 This is done with the help of a procedure called endoscopic retrograde cholangiopancreatography (ERCP).
 During ERCP an endoscope is passed down your throat, through your stomach and into the upper part of your small intestine.
 A dye is then injected into the pancreatic and bile ducts through a small hollow tube (catheter) that's passed through the endoscope.
 Finally, images are taken of the ducts.

 Pain.
 A growing tumor may press on nerves in your abdomen, causing pain that can become severe.
 Pain medications can help you feel more comfortable.
-Radiation therapy might help stop tumor growth temporarily to give you some relief.
+Treatments, such as radiation and chemotherapy, might help slow tumor growth and provide some pain relief.

 In severe cases, your doctor might recommend a procedure to inject alcohol into the nerves that control pain in your abdomen (celiac plexus block).
 This procedure stops the nerves from sending pain signals to your brain.